MMMMEL/DS_KVStore/README.md

 # KVStore
 Distributed System

-## How to build server and client codes (including any external libraries necessary)
+## How to build server and client codes

 Build server:
 javac ServerTCP.java